2024 Maryland Legislative Session

 Strengthening Maryland's Living Shoreline Law

 In 2008, CBF led the charge to change Maryland state law to require that shoreline stabilization efforts prioritize living shorelines.
-Living shorelines—shoreline stabilization techniques that include natural gradients and living elements like marshes, oyster reefs, and underwater grasses—connect land to water, stabilize soil, and provide valuable habitat in ways that costly bulkheads and stone revetments do not.
-Despite the clear directive established by the living shorelines law, a significant number of waivers to this requirement continued to be granted, resulting in nearly 2,000 miles of armoring, representing more than 25 percent of all of Maryland's shoreline.
-Important Bay resources, including prey species like Bay anchovies and the iconic blue crab, exhibit negative responses to shoreline armoring at thresholds as low as 10 percent.
+Living shorelines—shoreline techniques that include natural gradients and living elements like marshes, oyster reefs, and underwater grasses—connect land to water, stabilize soil, and provide valuable habitat in ways that costly bulkheads and revetments do not.
+Despite the clear directive established by the living shorelines law, a significant number of waivers to this requirement continued to be granted.

-This legislation would build on the landmark 2008 law to clarify a portion of the waiver provision related to the replacement of existing hardened shoreline and expand the uses of waterway impact fee revenues to include grants for replacing armored shorelines with living shorelines.
-CBF is working in partnership with Chesapeake Bay Trust, Maryland Department of the Environment, and Department of Natural Resources on this bill.
+House Bill 655 and Senate Bill 546 would have built on the landmark 2008 law to clarify a portion of the existing waiver provision related to the replacement of existing hardened shoreline and expand the uses of tidal wetlands impact funds to include grants to replace armored shorelines with living shorelines.
+Unfortunately, these bills failed to advance this legislative session.
+CBF will look for opportunities to advance living shoreline adoption and implementation, homeowner education, and future policy solutions.

 Defending Clean Water Funding